christianalfoni/impact/docs/advanced/patterns.md

 }
 ```

-You are free to use classes instead of functions, but as you see already it is less verbose and it is a paradigm closer to component functions.
+You are free to use classes instead of functions, but as you see it is less verbose and it is a paradigm closer to component functions.

 To extend your application you simply define more `create` functions (or classes):